sebasvila/fif/content/page/contact.md

 ---
 title: "Contact me"
 date: 2021-05-16T16:33:39+02:00
-categories:
-- category
-- subcategory
 comments:       false
 showMeta:       false
 showActions:    false
 #thumbnailImage: //example.com/image.jpg
 ---

-I don't have comments on this site as they're difficult to manage and take up too much time.
+I don't have comments enabled on this site as they're difficult to manage and take up too much time.
 I'd rather concentrate on producing content than managing comments.

-Instead of leaving a comment, feel free to contact me instead.
+Instead of leaving a comment, feel free to contact me.
 I will be happy to hear from you!

 <form name="contact" style="margin-top:2em"
       action="/thank-you/" method="POST"